lekkodev/cli/cmd/lekko/README.md

 - refactoring the code

 ### Pending changes
-- more informative
+- more informative helps
 - deciding/implementing more consistent formats for output (in addition to the quite mode/format) - text, lists, tables, json
-- impl changes caused by
-- removing non-essential commands
-- k8s

 - ### More info needed
 - discussing potential changes to some features
   - auth commands
-    - should there be a non-interactive mode implemented there
+    - should there be a non-interactive mode implemented there.
+ANSWER: will look into it later
-  - upgrade (no key is taken)
+  - upgrade (key is not needed).
+DECISION: remove
-  - adding team delete (?)
+  - adding team delete be implemented(?).
+DECISION: work on it later
+  - auth commands: DECISION: no changes planned for the time being
 - more info needed regarding:
-  - repo init (not sure what is the purpose)
+  - repo init
-  - auth commands
   - should --no-colors flags be added